Specialist teaching continues throughout Year 5.

 The timetable is widened further through the introduction of Latin as an optional subject.
 The School makes a recommendation regarding the study of Latin and most pupils take the subject.
 Those who do not take Latin, benefit from extra lessons in English and Mathematics.
 If a pupil is particularly keen to study Latin, however, we are happy to allow them to try it.

 The girls are also put into sets for English for the first time; setting in Mathematics, which started in Year 4, continues.
 There are three sets across the year group and these small groups enable the teachers to differentiate the work, extending the very able girls and supporting those who find it more challenging.
 All other subjects are class taught.

 Year 5 is an important year as both pupils and parents look forward to the future, and the options for senior schools at the end of Year 6.
 A talk regarding both the County 11+ and entrance examinations to independent senior schools is given at the Introductory Parents’ Evening at the beginning of the academic year.
 Parents are then encouraged to make an appointment with the Headmistress, Mrs Gater, during the Spring or Summer term to discuss the future education of their daughter and recommendations will be made concerning future schools to visit.

-Pupils in Year 5 are encouraged to participate in a residential week away at Skern Lodge in Devon.
+Pupils in Year 5 are encouraged to participate in a residential week away; in recemt years the girls have been to Skern Lodge in Devon and to the Isle of Wight.
 The purpose of this visit is to promote bonding and team-building amongst the year group and to allow them to experience a variety of outward bound activities as well as having the opportunity to carry out field studies.

-Exceptionally, we have a limited number of places for entry into Year 5 in September 2021.
-If this is potentially of interest, please email the Registrar, Mrs Sue Dunster, on email@example.com to discuss further.
-Thank-you.
+Exceptionally, we have availability in Year 5 for September 2023.
+If this is of interest, please contact the Registrar, Mrs Sue Dunster, as soon as possible on 01494 685743 or by emailing firstname.lastname@example.org Thank you.